codeigniter4/docs-update/docs/installation/running.md

 A common practice in shared hosting environments is to use the Apache module "mod_userdir" to enable per-user Virtual Hosts automatically.
 Additional configuration is required to allow CodeIgniter4 to be run from these per-user directories.

 The following assumes that the server is already configured for mod_userdir.
-A guide to enabling this module is available [in the Apache documentation](https://httpd.apache.org/docs/2.4/howto/public_html.html).
+A guide to enabling this module is available <a href="https://httpd.apache.org/docs/2.4/howto/public_html.html" target="_blank">in the Apache documentation</a>.

 Because CodeIgniter4 expects the server to find the framework front controller at **public/index.php** by default, you must specify this location as an alternative to search for the request (even if CodeIgniter4 is installed within the per-user web directory).